 Research Important Dates, Holidays and Happenings in Your Industry

 Are you a restaurant that celebrates Cinco de Mayo?
-How about a woman-owned business who wants to promote your leadership team?
-It all starts with your knowledge of key dates and holidays that you can tie-in to social media content and public relations initiatives.
+How about a woman-owned business that wants to promote your leadership team?
+It all starts with your knowledge of key dates and holidays that you can tie into social media content and public relations initiatives.
 While some of us love working under pressure, executing your PR and marketing under tight deadlines never yields the desired results.
 By including external dates, holidays and industry happenings into your communications plan, you can create new opportunities to position yourself as an expert with your audience, promote an event, and much more.

 Make a List of Where You Want to be Seen and Heard